Jaitugi: Last days

 Jaitugi was succeeded by his son Simhana.
 It is not clear when this succession took place.
 Jaitgui's last inscription is dated 1196.
 Different records variously suggest that the first regnal year of his successor Simhana was 1200, 1207 or 1210.
 One inscription of Simhana is dated 1197.
 But since Jaitugi is credited with appointment of Ganapati as a Kakatiya vassal around 1198, it does not appear that Simhana was the king in 1197.
 According to historian A. S. Altekar, it is possible that Simhana was formally associated with his father's administration as the heir apparent (yuvaraja) after 1200, and ascended the throne in 1210.
 Therefore, Atlekar dated the end of Jaitugi's reign to 1210.
 On the other hand, historian T. V. Mahalingam believes that Simhana succeeded Jaitugi in 1200, and had a second coronation in 1210, when he defeated the Hoysalas in the south.
 This theory is based on the fact that the inscriptions which date Simhana's ascension to 1210 were found in the southern part of his kingdom.

 Administration

 The prime minister (maha-pradhana) of Jaitugi was Sankama, who was also a general and held the fief of Tardavadi one thousand.
 The credit for Jaitugi's military victories over the Kakatiyas largely goes to Sankama.

 The Chalukyas feudatories who remained loyal to Bhillama and Jaitugi included the Nikumbha brothers Soi-deva and Hemadi-deva, who ruled in Khandesh.

 Jaitugi patronized several scholars, including Lakshmidhara, the son of the astronomer Bhaskaracharya.
-Lakshmidhara served as Jaitugi's court pandit, and excelled as a scholar.
+Lakshmidhara served as Jaitugi's Court Poet, and excelled as a scholar.